Too much screen time can be a problem. Here are some things to remember when allowing your child to get on the screens.

 It is important to acknowledge that there are benefits to using tablets and computers.
 Children are able to access books online.
 Some of these books are read by adults so children get to hear what good reading sounds like.
-Reading is one of those habits that we want our children to grasp.
+Reading is one of those habits that we want our children to practice.

 In addition, here are two more of my favorite online resources.
 Storyline Online and Adventures in Odyssey are great resources for stories.
 Storyline Online features members of the Screen Actors Guild reading stories.
-As I mentioned earlier, this is a wonderful way to enjoy good literature and hear what good reading sounds like.
+As I mentioned earlier, this is a wonderful way to enjoy good books and hear what good reading sounds like.
 Your child will likely want to read the books for him or herself once they have heard it read to them.

-Furthermore, Adventures in Odyssey is set up like the old time radio shows where the story is dramatized on the radio.
-This was one of our favorite activities as a family as our children were growing up.
+Furthermore, Adventures in Odyssey is set up like the old time radio shows where the story is dramatized on radio.
+This was one of our favorite activities as a family when our children were growing up.
 To this day, we enjoy listening to the stories on Adventures in Odyssey.
 Some of the stories are from the Bible while others are fiction pieces with a clear moral message.
 Check these out.
 You will enjoy them.